 No matter what your toddler sleeps in make sure you pack a travel blackout blind if you want any chance of them not waking up with the cockerels!
 The Gro blackout blind has little suction cups that you simply stick to the wall to create complete darkness.
 It packs up into a small bag so is easy to throw in your suitcase even if you just use it for daytime naps.

 You might want to pack a nightlight if your little one uses one at home though.
-It’s quite effective so might be disorientating if they are used to some light in the bedroom.
+The black out blind is quite effective so might be disorientating if they are used to some light in the bedroom.

 Chicco Pocket Snack Booster Chair

 This bargainous little booster seat is a lifesaver for letting your little one sit safely at the dinner table when you travel.
 It’s a portable and adjustable high chair that attaches to most kinds of dining chairs – we’ve used it in all our holiday cottages and cabins.

 You can use it with or without a tray and it folds flat so we often keep it in the car on days out in case restaurants or pubs don’t have high chairs either.
 It weighs about 2kg and is suitable from 6 months to 3 years.
 Best £20 you’ll spend really!

 Pre toilet training, this travel changing mat & nappy bag is great for when you’re on the go.